Out of Hours

 How do I arrange it?

 If your trainer or another GP in your practice does OOH work, they will often be able to supervise your sessions.
-If not, then you will need to contact Dorset Unscheduled Care (your practice will have contact details) to arrange supervised sessions.
+If not, then you will need to contact another accredited OOH supervisor to arrange supervised sessions.
+A list of supervisors is found in the document below.
+This file is password protected and the password may be obtained by emailing the Dorset GP Centre (email@example.com).

 Back to the top.